 The Company enters into reverse repurchase agreements, repurchase agreements, securities borrowed and securities loaned transactions to, among other things, acquire securities to cover short positions and settle other securities obligations, to accommodate customers' needs and to finance the Company's inventory positions.
-The Company manages credit exposure arising from such transactions by, in appropriate circumstances, entering into master netting agreements and collateral agreements with counterparties that provide the Company, in the event of a counterparty default (such as bankruptcy or a counterparty's failure to pay or perform), the right to net a counterparty's rights and obligations under such agreement and liquidate and setoff collateral against the net amount owed by the counterparty.
-The Company's policy is generally to take possession of securities purchased under agreements to resell and securities borrowed, and to receive securities and cash posted as collateral (with rights of rehypothecation), although in certain cases the Company may agree for such collateral to be posted to a third party custodian under a tri-party arrangement that enables the Company to take control of such collateral in the event of a counterparty default.
+The Company manages credit exposure arising from such transactions by, in appropriate circumstances, entering into master netting agreements and collateral agreements with counterparties that provide the Company, in the event of a counterparty default (such as bankruptcy or a counterparty's failure to pay or perform), with the right to net a counterparty's rights and obligations under such agreement and liquidate and set-off collateral held by the Company against the net amount owed by the counterparty.
+The Company's policy is generally to take possession of securities purchased under agreements to resell and securities borrowed, and to receive securities and cash posted as collateral (with rights of rehypothecation), although in certain cases the Company may agree for such collateral to be posted to a third-party custodian under a tri-party arrangement that enables the Company to take control of such collateral in the event of a counterparty default.
 The Company also monitors the fair value of the underlying securities as compared with the related receivable or payable, including accrued interest, and, as necessary, requests additional collateral as provided under the applicable agreement to ensure such transactions are adequately collateralized.

-The following table presents information about the offsetting of these instruments and related collateral amounts at June 30, 2013.
+The following table presents information about the offsetting of these instruments and related collateral amounts at June 30, 2014.
 For information related to offsetting of derivatives, see Note 10.

 Gross Amounts(1) Amounts Offset in the Consolidated Statement of Financial Condition Net Amounts Presented in the Consolidated Statement of Financial Condition Financial Instruments Not Offset in the Consolidated Statement of Financial Condition(2) Net Exposure

 Assets

-Reverse repurchase agreements \$ 3,352 \$ - \$ 3,352 \$ (2,507) \$ 845
+Reverse repurchase agreements \$ 4,020 \$ - \$ 4,020 \$ (3,200) \$ 820

-Securities borrowed 468 - 468 (455) 13
+Securities borrowed 374 - 374 (367) 7

 Liabilities

-Repurchase agreements \$ 5,013 \$ - \$ 5,013 \$ (4,300) \$ 713
+Repurchase agreements \$ 5,107 \$ - \$ 5,107 \$ (4,460) \$ 647

-Securities loaned 2,757 - 2,757 (2,412) 345
+Securities loaned 2,504 - 2,504 (2,462) 42

-(1) Amounts include \$845 of securities purchased under agreements to resell, \$713 of Securities sold under agreements to repurchase and \$283 of Securities loaned which are either not subject to master netting agreements or collateral agreements or are subject to such agreements but the Company has not determined the agreements to be legally enforceable.
+(1) Amounts include \$820 of securities purchased under agreements to resell and \$647 of Securities sold under agreements to repurchase which are either not subject to master netting agreements or collateral agreements or are subject to such agreements but the Company has not determined the agreements to be legally enforceable.